Cotton Ball Remedy Really Works!

 This condition can lead to shock and even death if untreated.

 If you know your pet has eaten bones and you have tried the Cotton Ball Remedy or alternatives without success, call your vet as soon as possible!
+(Remember, after your dog has eaten the cottonballs, it may take several hours before he defecates and you are able to see the small portions of cotton in his stool. ~Mel)

 If your pet is not vomiting, the vet may have you feed a high-fiber diet and monitor your pet for 24 hours to see if any symptoms occur.
 Or he may have you come into the clinic so he can X-ray your pet's belly to see exactly where the bones are.
 The vet is likely repeat the X-ray later again to make sure the bones are moving.

-If the bones, or splintered portion of the bone has not moved or been dislodged, surgical removal is your only alternative.
+If the bones, or splintered portion of the bone has not moved or been dislodged, surgical removal may be your only alternative.
 Bones that are caught in the esophagus may be removed with an endoscope (a flexible, fiber-optic scope that allows for surgery without an incision) under general anesthesia.
 If the esophagus is damaged, your vet may have to surgically repair it.

 Bones in the stomach can sometimes be removed by endoscopy but they are usually removed through traditional surgery by making an incision in the stomach.
 Bones in the small intestine are always removed surgically.